 - when entering and leaving your hospital room

-Other important ways to help prevent infection include:
+Other ways to help prevent infections during your stay:

-- telling a staff member immediately if your intravenous lines, tubes or drains become red, swollen or painful
+- Do not delay telling your nurse if your intravenous lines (drip), tubes ,drains or wounds become red, swollen or painful

-- asking staff if they have cleaned their hands – this is especially important before they touch your wound or intravenous drip.
+- Always ask staff if they have cleaned their hands – this is especially important before they touch your wound or intravenous drip.
 Our staff will not be offended if you ask

-- asking your family, friends or carers not to visit if they are unwell.
+- Ask your family, friends or carers not to visit if they are unwell.